 Medford has also created a hazard mitigation plan, the most current of which was updated in 2017.
 Hazard mitigation planning is a proactive effort to identify actions that can be taken to reduce the dangers to life and property from natural hazard events.
 In the greater Boston area hazard mitigation planning tends to focus most on flooding, which is the most likely natural hazard to impact these communities.
 The Federal Disaster Mitigation Act of 2000 requires all municipalities that wish to be eligible to receive FEMA funding for hazard mitigation grants, to adopt a local multi-hazard mitigation plan and update this plan in five year intervals.

-Global Covenant of Mayors for Climate and Energy, an international alliance with a shared long-term vision of promoting and supporting voluntary action to combat climate change and move to a low emission, resilient society.
+Global Covenant of Mayors for Climate and Energy is an international alliance with a shared long-term vision of promoting and supporting voluntary action to combat climate change and move to a low emission, resilient society.

 Climate Mayors, a US mayors group working on local action to reduce greenhouse gas emissions and to support federal and global-level policy actions.

 Medford staff have played a vital role in forming the Resilient Mystic Collaborative, bringing together the communities of the Mystic River Watershed to work on climate change issues facing our region.
-Staff from Medford’s Planning, Development and Sustainability office, Engineering Office and Health Department are active participants in the collaborative, which has brought millions of dollars in funding to climate issues in the Mystic River Watershed.
+Staff from Medford’s Office of Planning, Development, and Sustainability, Engineering Office, and Health Department are active participants in the collaborative, which has brought millions of dollars in funding to climate issues in the Mystic River Watershed.

-- Do a home energy audit through Mass Save to identify ways to save energy.
+✓ Sign up for a free home energy audit to identify ways to save energy

 Medford has produced a series of reports and documents on energy use, climate change impacts and more.
 Read them here:

-- Medford’s Open Space & Recreation Plan was one of the first in MA to fully integrate climate resiliency and has a supplemental appendix just on climate resiliency.
+- Medford’s Open Space & Recreation Plan (2019-2026) was one of the first in MA to fully integrate climate resiliency and has a supplemental appendix just on climate resiliency

 - Policy paper on the fiscal impacts of climate change on the City of Medford: written by Fernando Gabriel Cafferata of Harvard University for Medford’s Climate Change Vulnerability Assessment